 Financial terminology can be mind boggling but it is essential that you have an understanding of banking terms so you have an idea of what services your bank offers or what you are agreeing to on financial documents.
+In this article, you can also find further advice and resources.

 What is a Debit card?